B1ue-Dev/Mercury/README.md

 # Note
 This bot is intended to use on only one server.
 It is better to use it on your own server.

+# Credits
+The idea, code and logo were originally created by [terabyte3](https://github.com/terabyte3).
+My purpose was to rewrite it to work as a cog.